bocan/GitDR/README.md

 ### No Vendor Lock-in

-Archives are standard Git bundles or tar archives.
-You can restore them with nothing but `git` and `tar`.
+Archives are standard Git bundles.
+You can restore them with just `git`.
 GitDR is a convenience layer, not a dependency — if GitDR itself were unavailable, you could restore from the raw archives manually.

 ### Regulatory and Compliance Value